morris/nito/README.md

 By establishing a **declarative approach** with **pure updates**, Nito enables structure and simplicity on top of jQuery.

-**Nito is not a framework.** It's just a set of helpers and a particular mindset making jQuery applications modular and maintainable.
+**Nito is not a framework.** It's a set of helpers and a particular mindset that makes jQuery applications modular and maintainable.

 ## Quick Tour